 You will be aware of the untimely murder of Beatles icon John Lennon; he was shot by an alleged fan outside his apartment in 1980.
 Luckily, these kinds of attacks are much less likely today.
 Celebrities feel a lot safer in day to day life; this is mainly thanks to close protection officers.

-A close protection officer is a security operative or a government official who protects a person, persons, and premises.
-Close protection officers protect high-profile people from threats such as theft, kidnapping, stalking, and assault.
+A close protection officer is a security operative or a government official who protects a person, persons, and premises. protect high-profile people such as theft, kidnapping, stalking, and assault.
 CPO’s differ from manned guarding as they are hired to protect an individual and their assets, but manned guarding is for whole premises and multiple people.

 They provide this protection by researching routes, planning journeys, assessing potential threats, and searching premises.
 The preparation and planning should be enough to prevent an attack from occurring.
 Still, close protection officers also need to be fearless and prepared to use force if an attack does occur.